Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-ndarrays-api.markdown

 ## Data Processing

 Machine Learning Models are trained on images, texts, videos, etc.
 The data needs to be converted into `NDArray`s for the models to use it.
+This processing step is necessary to train the models and make new predictions.

-But fear not, it is often very simple to do so.
-The next section will detail how one would do it with an image.
+The next section will detail how one would do it with images.

 #### MNIST Dataset